UK dismisses ATH appeal in carbon reduction scheme

-The governement has dismissed an appeal by coal producer ATH Resources related to its participation in the government's Carbon Reduction Commitment (CRC) scheme, the company said on Friday.
+The UK has dismissed an appeal by coal producer ATH Resources related to its participation in the government's Carbon Reduction Commitment (CRC) scheme, the company said on Friday.

 Doncaster, South Yorkshire-based ATH said the Secretary of State for Energy and Climate Change had dismissed its appeal against the notice.